GNarek/content-platform/README.md

 ### Virtualized List for Masonry Grid

 To handle large data a virtualized list approach was implemented to only render photos that are visible on the screen.
 And background color is used as a placeholder.

+### Image Positioning

+Images are dynamically positioned in a responsive grid by calculating optimal placement to minimize gaps, based on their size and available space.

 ### Details View Optimizations